hemnathv97/ABN-Assesment/tv-shows-application/README.md

 use of open api: https://www.tvmaze.com/api.php to get the relevent data from the server.
 On the Home page, it loads top rated shows ordered with repect to some of the popular genres .
 The user can use the search option to search for any particular show.
-On clicking the desired show, the user can view the details pertending to the particular show
+On clicking the desired show, the user can view the details pertending to the particular show.
-The details of that meal show:
+The details of that show:
 • Overview : name, poster, language, genres, rating and summary of the show
 • Episodes : season, number, name and air-date of the episodes
 • Cast : photo, name of the artist, name of the caharacter